cosdt/dockerfiles/README_1.md

 ## License

-This repository is licensed under the [Apache 2.0 License](./LICENSE).
+This repository is licensed under the [Apache License 2.0](./LICENSE).